-As our datasets are indexed by spatial coordinates we can easily compose datasets that represent different data layers by specifying a valid area to sample from.
-For example, if we have two datasets, $D^1$ and $D^2$, we may want to sample data from the intersection of the layers, $D^1 \cap D^2$, if one layer is imagery and the other layer is labels, or the union of the layers, $D^1 \cup D^2$, if both layers are imagery.
-The latter is particularly powerful for use in applications like multimodal learning~\citep{8269806} and data fusion~\citep{doi:10.1080/19479830903561035}.
-As we describe in the following section, we implement generic dataset classes for a variety of common remotely sensed datasets (e.g. Landsat imagery) that can be composed in this way.
+As our datasets are indexed by spatiotemporal coordinates, we can easily compose datasets that represent different data layers by specifying a valid area to sample from.
+For example, if we have two datasets, $D^1$ and $D^2$, we may want to sample data from the union of the layers, $D^1 \cup D^2$, if both layers cover disparate geospatial locations, or from the intersection of the layers, $D^1 \cap D^2$, if one layer is imagery and the other layer is labels.
+The latter is particularly powerful for use in applications like multimodal learning~\citep{8269806} and data fusion~\citep{zhang2010multi}.
+As we describe in the following section, we implement generic dataset classes for a variety of common remotely-sensed datasets (e.g., Landsat imagery) that can be composed in this way.
 This allows users of the library to create their own multimodal datasets without having to write custom code.

 Most importantly, these abstractions that TorchGeo creates---geospatial datasets and samplers---can be combined with a standard PyTorch data loader class to produce fixed size batches of data to be transferred to the GPU and used in training or inference.
 See Listing~\ref{listing:example} for a working example of TorchGeo code for setting up a functional data loader that uses Landsat and Cropland Data Layer (CDL) dataset implementations.
 Our approach trades off required storage space for data loading time compared to pre-processing all data layers, but, crucially, does not require knowledge of GIS tooling.
 We benchmark our implementations in Section~\ref{subsec:dataset_benchmarks}.